When establishing a new relationship with senior talent teams and hiring partners in law firms, it is not unusual to hear something like:

 For candidates, repeated approaches can sometimes create confusion about the opportunity itself.
 Recently, one candidate commented to me:

-Is there something wrong with this vacancy or the firm?
+Is there something wrong with this vacancy or the law firm?
 I’ve had four calls about it this week.

-An alternative approach that many firms are increasingly finding effective is a more structured collaboration between internal Talent teams and a single external consultancy partner.
+An alternative approach that many law firms are increasingly finding effective is a more structured collaboration between internal talent teams and a single external consultancy partner.
+This often works best through a staged process:

-Internal Talent teams lead the initial search.
+Internal talent teams lead the initial search.

-If additional support is required, partner with a trusted talent consultancy.
+When additional support is required, partner with a trusted talent consultancy.

 Share candidates already contacted to avoid duplication.